web-dev404/kelyanmedia-redesign/README.md

 # Frontend Part for Digital Agency Company

-The task was to move the site from Next.js on HTML, SCSS and Javascript and make a modern frontend.
+The task was to move the site from Next.js to HTML, SCSS and Javascript and make a modern frontend.

 On this project, I got a lot of experience working with Next.js